unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * If you want to see the full guidelines for content description, see :ref:`this section <description-physical>` of the :doc:`Description </fields/description>` page
 * For more information about where to find physical information on an object, see :ref:`Where Can the Physical Description Information be Found? <description-psources>`
-* For additional guidelines regarding text materials, see :ref:`Books, pamphlets, and printed sheets <description-books>`
+* For additional guidelines regarding text materials, see :ref:`Books, pamphlets, handwritten documents, miscellaneous text <description-books>`
 * For additional guidelines regarding graphic materials, see :ref:`Photographs and other “graphic” materials <description-photos>`
 * For additional guidelines regarding maps (including atlases), see :ref:`Maps and other cartographic materials <description-maps>`
-* For additional guidelines regarding manuscripts, see :ref:`Manuscripts (maps, musical scores, and other documents that are handwritten) <description-manuscripts>`
 * For additional guidelines regarding sheet music, see :ref:`Music <description-music>`
 * For additional guidelines regarding audio recordings, see :ref:`Sound recordings <description-sound>`
 * For additional guidelines regarding video recordings, see :ref:`Motion pictures and videorecordings <description-video>`